 - Cut two pieces of aluminum foil about 28-30 inches each.

 - Line a large baking sheet with the foil.
 Place one piece vertically and place the second piece horizontally (running the length of the pan).

 - Place the ribs in the center and rub the prepared Cajun seasoning mixture on the bottom and sides.
 Place the ribs meaty side up and rub generously with the mix.

 - Fold in the sides to loosely cover the ends of the rib slab.
-Bring up the sides but don’t press them to the ribs, just make like a tray.
+Bring up the sides but don’t press them to the ribs, so it resembles a tray.

 - Next, bring up the vertical piece of foil and fold a couple of times to make a packet.
 Loosely bring in or fold any pieces of foil to finish making the packet.
 Don’t wrap the ribs too tight, seal the packet but leave room for air.